nickeblewis/jaffamonkey-gatsby-main2/src/posts/mongoose-promises.md

 tags: mongo node mongoose promises
 ---

 Working with promises and mongoose just became a whole lot easier with the [4.1 release](https://github.com/Automattic/mongoose/blob/master/History.md#410--2015-07-24), which added the ability to specify alternative promise libraries.
 Prior to that, promise support was limited to the [mpromise](https://github.com/aheckmann/mpromise) way of using promises.
 For some folks, including myself, this meant there wasn't a friendly `.catch` method available to a promise chain.
-In this post I'll quickly cover how to switch over to other supported promise libraries and show how using promises can clean up your mongoose callbacks.
+In this post, I'll quickly cover how to switch over to other supported promise libraries and show how using promises can clean up your mongoose callbacks.

 Normally, when using mongoose, you just need to require it.
 In order to switch out the promise provider, you'll also need to require the promise library and point `mongoose.Promise` to it.
 In the following example, I set the promise library to bluebird: